 Fintech Lenders.
 Banks and financial institutions that allow a customer to complete the entire mortgage origination process online are classified as fintech lenders.
-I use the definition of fintech lenders introduced by Buchak et al. (2018) and Fuster et al. (2019).
+I use the definition of fintech lenders introduced by Buchak, Matvos, Piskorski and Seru (2018) and Fuster, Plosser, Schnabl and Vickery (2019).
 I then match these fintech classifications to HMDA data using the respondent identifier associated with each mortgage application.

 Other Demographics.
 Broadband and refinancing inequality are also driven by disparities across urban and rural areas.
-To address this, I classify census tracts into urban and rural areas using the scheme provided by the National Center for Health Statistics (NCHS).
-In particular, I use the 2006 delineation of county-level urbanicity and match it to each census tract.
+To address this, I classify census tracts into urban and rural areas using the scheme provided by the National Center for Health Statistics (NCHS).12 In particular, I use the 2006 delineation of county-level urbanicity and match it to each census tract.
 Demographic characteristics such as unemployment, broadband usage, and educational attainment, are obtained from the ACS summary and microdata files.